 - The stripe size used in your RAID 5.

-This scheme is an example of basic RAID 5 containing three disks.
+This scheme is an example of a classic RAID 5 containing four disks.
 The basic understanding of your RAID will be helpful before you start finding out how to recover RAID 5 data.

 But if you don’t understand anything in tech, don’t worry.
-Diskinternals RAID recovery™ determines the configuration of an array automatically, and it takes a couple of minutes if proceed in the Reader/Uneraser mode.
+Diskinternals recover data RAID determines the configuration of an array automatically, and it takes a couple of minutes if proceed in the Reader/Uneraser mode.
 The next paragraph will be dedicated to an automatic way of RAID 5 disk failure recovery.

 Recover Data from RAID 5 with software